ignite/cli/docs/guide/blog/comment-blog.md

 }
 ```

-After the types are defined in proto files, you can implement post querying logic in `grpc_query_comments.go` by registering the `Comments` function:
+After the types are defined in proto files, you can implement post querying logic in `x/blog/keeper/grpc_query_comment.go` by registering the `Comments` function:

 ```go